 In Australia our journalists and commentariat often talk of our Prime Ministers ‘having the shelf life of Yoghurt’.
-Rudd – Gillard – Rudd and Abbott – Turnbull – Morrison demonstrating that this strategy has bipartisan support, at least in Canberra.
+Rudd – Gillard – Rudd and Abbott – Turnbull – Morrison demonstrating that this idea has bipartisan support, at least in Canberra.
 This got me thinking about my own situation.

 As I’m not, nor have I ever been Prime Minister, I cannot blame the power-seeking ego of a ‘colleague’ for my current status as unemployed.
 But maybe I can see a closer relationship with Yoghurt as the root cause of my current lot in life?